 A diode has 2 sides - a Cathode and Anode.
 The Cathode side of a diode has a circular band printed around the body of the component to aid identification.
 The PCB is printed to also showing this this marking to aid correct orientation.
-Diodes are sensitive to heat so take care when soldering, or alternatively consider use of sockets for mounting.
+Zener Diodes are sensitive to heat & static so take care when handling / soldering, or maybe consider use of sockets for mounting.